Does It Matter How Many Concrete Moisture Tests I Use

 Why Proper Moisture Testing Matters

-Moisture testing is a critical step in any flooring installation over a concrete slab.
-Excess moisture in concrete can lead to costly failures, such as adhesive breakdown, warping, or mold growth.
-Following ASTM F2170 guidelines ensures accurate data, reducing the risk of flooring failures and preserving both your work and reputation.
+Moisture testing is a necessary step in any flooring installation over a concrete slab.
+Excess moisture in concrete leads to costly failures: adhesive breakdown, warping, or mold growth.
+Following ASTM F2170 gives you accurate data, which reduces the risk of a failure and protects both your work and your reputation.

 How Many RH Sensors Do You Need?